UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

 ## Introduction

 **SFTP is an abbreviation of 'SSH File Transfer Protocol' and 'SSH' is an abbreviation of 'Secure Shell protocol'.**

 !!! note "Pros"

-    - Simple
     - Secure
-    - Use cases
+    - Use cases:
+        - copying large or many files
+        - possible to resume file transfer after a broken connection.
+        - can handle bulk file transfers, modify directories, and encrypt or decrypt specific files

+!!! warning "When not to use"

-        - primarily to copy files between a local host and a remote host or between two remote hosts
+    - Rsync is meant to ensure that a local device and remote server are “synced” with the latest version of a file

 ## Procedure